aquavitae/norman/doc/source/data.rst

     by `Field` directly.
 It is the responsibility of the table to implement the necessary constraints and indexes.

-    Validation is done by running each validator through the table ``'validation'`` hook.
-See `validators` for some pre-build validators.

     Fields have read-only properties, *name* and *owner* which are set to the assigned name and the owning table respectively when the table class is created.